codysoyland/minsig/README.md

 - To implement all of the features of Cosign.
 - Code quality is not a primary focus of this project, but that may change in the future.
 This is vibe-driven development.

-## Status

-Experimental.
-This tool is not yet ready for production use.

 ## Comparison to Cosign